Table of contents

 - Biopsy tests

-Lab tests are not conclusive tests, though they indicate the presence (or absence) of certain tumor markers.
+Lab tests are not conclusive, though they can indicate certain tumor markers’ presence (or absence).

 Imaging tests are usually used to create pictures of areas inside the body and help the doctor to see if a tumor is present.
 Some of the common imaging techniques used are:

-In most cases the conclusive test for determining cancer is a biopsy.
-In this procedure the doctor removes a sample of tissue and sends to a pathologist.
-The pathologist examines the tissue under a microscope and performs other tests to conclude if the tissue is malignant.
+In most cases, the conclusive test for determining cancer is a biopsy.
+In this procedure, the doctor removes a tissue sample and sends it to a pathologist.
+The pathologist uses a microscope to examine the tissue sample, after which certain tests are conducted to confirm if the tissue is malignant or benign.

-Biopsy is done by using a needle (to draw tissue samples) or by endoscopy, where the doctor uses a light to examine areas inside the body, (like colonoscopy or bronchoscopy) or by surgery, where an area of the tissue is removed under local anesthesia or general anesthesia.
+A biopsy is done by using a needle (to draw tissue samples) or by endoscopy, where the doctor uses light to examine areas inside the body (like colonoscopy or bronchoscopy) or by surgery, where anesthesia (local or general) is applied before surgically removing an area of the tissue.

-Hormone therapy is a treatment that slows or stops the growth of breast and prostate cancers that use hormones to grow.
-Learn about the types of hormone therapy and side effects that may happen.
+- Hormone Therapy: Hormone Therapy is a treatment that stops or slows the growth of breast cancers and prostate cancers.
+These types use hormones to proliferate.

-Precision medicine helps doctors select treatments that are most likely to help patients based on a genetic understanding of their disease.
-Learn about the role precision medicine plays in cancer treatment, including how genetic changes in a person's cancer are identified and used to select treatments.
+- Precision Medicine: Precision medicine helps doctors select treatments most likely to help patients based on a genetic understanding of their disease.

 Side Effects of Cancer Treatment